 Traditional, or hand brushed makeup, is the most common form of makeup application.
-Most women are most familiar with this method and chose to use this type of application on themselves.
+Most women are familiar with this method and chose to use this type of application on themselves.
 Traditional foundations come in a range of formulations and are usually applied using a brush or sponge.
 They offer a wide range of finishes and have a great deal of flexibility.

-Which is best for me?
+Is Airbrush makeup best for me?